zer0cache/matic-docs/docs/develop/ethereum-matic/pos/getting-started.md

 ### Withdrawls

 - Withdrawing assets is a breeze with the PoS bridge.
-It's as simple as burning the asset tokens on the Matic chain, collecting the hash that is the proof of this burn, and submitting it to the **RootChainManager**.
+It's as simple as burning the asset tokens on the Polygon chain, collecting the transaction hash of this burn transaction, and submitting it to the **RootChainManager**.
 The **RootChainManager** then calls for the predicate contract to release the funds that were locked on the Ethereum chain.

 - Once the burn transaction is validated on the Polygon chain, it takes 30 minutes to 3 Hours for this burn transaction to be checkpointed.
 Checkpointing is the process of merging the Polygon transactions into the Ethereum blockchain.

-- Next up, the proof of this burn is submitted to the **RootChainManager** by calling the exit function.
+- Next up, the proof of this burn transaction is submitted to the **RootChainManager** by calling the exit function.
 This function call takes in the burnHash for verifying the checkpoint inclusion and only then triggers the Predicate Contract which unlocks and releases the funds that were deposited.

 Want to watch all of this in video form?
 Please check it out below